-I appreciate anything you can do to support me in this fundraising effort.
-You can make a credit card donation at https://www.swimacrossamerica.org/site/SPageNavigator/SAA_Donate.html (just select me as a swimmer).
-Or you can send a check to Swim Across America PO Box 475842 San Francisco, CA 94147.
-Checks should be made out to Swim Across America but please include a note with my name as the swimmer you are supporting.
+You can learn more about my efforts and make a credit card donation at swimacrossamerica.org/maya.
+You can also send a check to Swim Across America, PO Box 475842, San Francisco, CA 94147.
+Checks should be made out to Swim Across America but please include a note mentioning my name –Maya Merhige– as the swimmer you are supporting!

 Thank you for your generosity and may it lead to a cancer-free world!

 My greatest thanks,